Designated area migration agreements

 A DAMA is a two-tier framework covering a defined regional area.
 The first tier is an overarching five-year deed of agreement (head agreement) with the region’s representative.
 The second tier comprises individual labour agreements with employers under the settings of the head agreement for that region.

-DAMA labour agreements are between the Australian Government and endorsed employers operating within the relevant region.
+Individual DAMA labour agreements are between the Australian Government and endorsed employers/businesses operating within the relevant designated region.
 They:

 - are generally in effect for five years, and

 - use the subclass 482 Temporary Skills Shortage (TSS), subclass 494 Skilled Employer Sponsored Regional (Provisional), and subclass 186 Employer Nominated Scheme (ENS) visa programs.

-Employers must seek and gain endorsement from the Designated Area Representative before lodging a labour agreement request.
+Employers must seek and gain endorsement from the Designated Area Representative before lodging a labour agreement request online through Immiaccount.
+The online form in Immiaccount outlines the requirements and supporting documentation required for labour agreement requests.

 DAMAs ensure employers recruit Australian citizens and permanent residents as a first priority.
 Among other things, employers must demonstrate a genuine attempt to recruit Australians prior to getting access to a DAMA labour agreement.

 If your region is interested in a DAMA, email